jnatchley/ChooseYourStory/Readme.md

 The following features are currently not finalized and may change, this is just a list of features I am thinking about using

-1. Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program
+1. Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program [ ]

 -->

-3. Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program
+2. Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program [x]

--->
+--> Created inventory list, and this is recalled at the end of your journey.

-4. Read data from an external file, such as text, JSON, CSV, etc and use that data in your application
+3. Read data from an external file, such as text, JSON, CSV, etc and use that data in your application [x]

 --> Pulled a quote from quote.txt for one of the paths chosen and displayed it

-5. Analyze text and display information about it (ex: how many words in a paragraph)
+4. Analyze text and display information about it (ex: how many words in a paragraph) [x]

 --> Analyzes Character's name and tells user how many characters are in it.